ethereum/EIPs/EIPS/eip-EVM+.md

 ## Abstract

 This EIP adds *decimal fixed* OPCODEs for arithmetic (DECADD, DECNEG, DECMUL, DECINV) and expression of all elementary functions (DECEXP, DECLN, DECSIN).
 All decimal values upto the maximal precision allowed by a int256 coefficient and exponent are represented exactly, as c*10^q.
 All implemented algorithms converge for all inputs given enough precision, as chosen by the user.
 All calculations are deterministic and gas is embedded bottom-up.
+Allowing high precision decimal elementary functions invites the worlds of mathematical finance, machine learning, science, digital art, games and others to Ethereum.

 ## Motivation

+Currently, to take a power, a^b, of non integer values, requires vast amounts of Solidity code.
+The simplest task in trading e.g. is to convert volatilities from yearly to daily, which involves taking the 16th root.

+Giving users/devs the same ability that scientific calculators have allows for the creation of apps with higher complexity.

+### Why decimal?
+A simple value like 0.1 cannot be represented finitely in binary.
+Decimal types are much closer to the vast majority of numerical calculations run by humans.

+### eVm

+The EVM is a virtual machine and thereby not restricted by hardware.
+Usually, assembly languages provide OPCODES that are mimic the ability of hardware.
+In a virtual machine, we have no such limitations and nothing stops us from adding more complex OPCODEs, as long as fair gas is provided.
+At the same time, we do not want to clutter the OPCODEs library.
+EXP, LN and SIN are universal functions that open the path to: powers, trigonometry, integrals, differential equations, machine learning, digital art, etc.

 <!--
   This section is optional.